stephenmaina2995/shoppingCartApp/README.md

 ## Description

-The smart supermarket website enables the admin to create products on the database.
+The city supermarket website enables the admin to create products on the database.
 The admin is also able to read the products in the database.
 Third the admin is able to delete the products from the database.
+The city supermarket aims to show the customers different products with their prices, quantity and their products names.

+## Installation

+The city supermarket website can be installed by git clone the repository.
+Then run the server by running the following command: json-server --watch db.json.

 # License

 MIT License

 Copyright (c) 2023 stephenmaina2995